 SB: Two MPs, yeah.

-college and we’ll just make some decisions as a party further down the track as to what we want to do with candidates.
+JLR: Colin Zheng, the younger one, he’s put his name in for candidates college and so I assume he’ll get through candidates college and we’ll just make some decisions as a party further down the track as to what we want to do with candidates.

-know?
+SB: I mean, it’s like all these things, it’s bloody hard, you’ve only got so much space.
+Depends where we’re polling, you know?
 All that sort of thing.
-Two Chinese would be nice, but would it be one Chinese or one Filipino, or one – what do
+Two Chinese would be nice, but would it be one Chinese or one Filipino, or one – what do we do?

 JLR: Two Chinese would be more valuable than two Indians, I have to say.